Beyonce’s Mom Tina Knowles Admits She Sometimes Has To Check Her Daughter’s Instagram For Updates On Her Life

 This morning we are headed out of town .
 When i got downstairs to leave we were both dressed in IVY park .
 Not Planned at all !!!
 So here we are !!!
 Twinning by accident!!!!
 I guess that’s what Happens when you get some new gear????????❤️ @weareivypark @beyonce @mrichardlawson we were looking at each other like “ you gonna change “ “cause i’m not”???????????????????? @trellworld snapped this going down the jetway to the plane.

 In addition to communicating with her daughters, Tina makes sure to support their ventures on her own social media platforms.
 Back in January, the House of Dereon designer shared photos from Beyonce’s brand Ivy Park’s collaboration with Adidas.
-Tina posted multiple photos of herself wearing items from the athleisure brand, and even had Richard model some looks online.
-In one Instagram post, the two are wearing matching maroon and orange Ivy Park sets as they were boarding a plane, which Tina said wasn’t planned by the couple.
+Tina posted multiple photos of herself wearing items from the athleisure brand and even had Richard model some looks online.
+In one post, the two are wearing matching maroon and orange Ivy Park sets as they were boarding a plane, which Tina said wasn’t planned by the couple.